Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Results

 \subsection{Discrepancies}

 HDS inherently sacrifices uniformity due to its exploitative nature.
-This is explored by quantifying the discrepancies of HDS and pure Sobol sample sequences.
+This is explored by quantifying the discrepancies of the HDS and pure Sobol sample sequences.

-Higher L2-Star discrepancy values are an expected trade-off of the algorithm’s less uniform focus; as such, the L2-Star discrepancies for HDS are lower than those of Sobol.
-The Centered L2, however, is much lower in the HDS sequences due to the tighter clustering of samples.
-Together this implies high local uniformity, with lower global uniformity across the full parameter space.

-For a set of 30 representative 100-dimensional trials, the discrepancy comparisons using L2-Star and Centered L2 metrics are shown in Fig. 9 and Table 5, below.
+The HDS L2-Star discrepancies are significantly higher than those of Sobol; Centered L2 values, however, are consistently lower than Sobol due to the tighter clustering of samples.
+Together, this implies high local sample density with lower global uniformity across the full parameter space.
+For a set of 30 representative $100D$ trials, the discrepancy comparisons using L2-Star and Centered L2 metrics are shown in Fig. \ref{fig:discrepancies} and Table \ref{tab:discrepancies}, below.